-Hawkes bay garden services
+Hawkes bay garden design

 Here at The Garden Coach we want to work with you to grow your garden.
 Whether it's a new or established garden we offer a range of services to get you growing the right plants in the right places for the right results to make sure you get it right the first time.
 Gardens are an investment in your property and assist in adding street appeal & value, especially as they grow and develop.
 Which is why it is vitally important to get it right at the beginning and plan well.
 Check out our range of services or contact us to discuss your individual needs.